 If you are in a tsunami evacuation zone, you should practise your evacuation route, or ‘tsunami hīkoi’.
 A tsunami hīkoi is a walk that takes you along your tsunami evacuation route either inland or towards high ground.

-All of New Zealand is at risk of earthquakes and tsunami, but practising your tsunami hīkoi is an easy way for you and those around you to learn the right actions to take.
+All of New Zealand is at risk of earthquakes and tsunami.
+Practising your tsunami hīkoi is an easy way for you and those around you to learn the right actions to take.
 Practise your evacuation walk to high ground or inland by foot or bike.

 If you are in a tsunami evacuation zone, practise evacuating out of the zone.